-Malignant neoplasia (type 2B, 3) vs benign neoplasia (type 2A)
+Malignant neoplasia (types 2B and 3) versus benign neoplasia (type 2A)

 The diagnostic performance in differentiating malignant neoplasia from benign neoplasia is associated with the necessity of en bloc resection.
 While type 2A polyps can be treated by piecemeal EMR or polypectomy, type 2B polyps should be resected en bloc to obtain a precise histologic diagnosis from the specimen.
-The accuracy, specificity, and NPV of this diagnosis are 80.7%-96.1%, 84.7%-98.2%, and 87.0%-97.7%, respectively.
+The accuracy, specificity and negative predictive value of this diagnosis are 80.7%-96.1%, 84.7%-98.2% and 87.0%-97.7%, respectively.
 This is considered beneficial in diagnosing polyps as malignant neoplasm.
-By using the JNET classification, endoscopist can appropriately determine whether to perform en bloc resection or not.
+By using the JNET classification, endoscopists can appropriately determine whether to perform en bloc resection.

-Deep submucosal invasive cancer (type 3) from other neoplasia (type 2A, 2B)
+D-SMC (type 3) versus other neoplasia (types 2A and 2B)

-The diagnostic performance in differentiating deep submucosal invasive cancer from other neoplasia is associated with the necessity of surgical resection.
+The diagnostic performance in differentiating D-SMC from other neoplasia is associated with the necessity of surgical resection.
 As for this distinction, the specificity was extremely high being 99.8%-100.0%.
 The JNET classification enables endoscopists to avoid unnecessary surgery for non-invasive neoplasia.
 In our study, the unnecessary surgeries were only two cases.
 On the other hand, 10.6%-23.9% of type 2B lesions were D-SMCs, and 0.0%-5.1% of type 3 lesions were S-SMCs.
-Additional magnifying chromoendoscopy is recommended in cases where it is difficult to differentiate between shallow and deep submucosal invasive cancers.
+Additional magnifying chromoendoscopy is recommended in cases where it is difficult to differentiate between S-SMC and D-SMC.

 DISCUSSION